-11.7 Human Body Proximity
+11.7 RF Exposure and Proximity to Human Body

-When using the MGM240P modules in an application where the radio is located close to the human body, the human RF Exposure must be taken into account.
+When using the MGM240S modules in an application where the radio-equipped end-product is located close to the human body, the human RF Exposure must be taken into account.
 FCC, ISED, and CE all have different standards and rules for evaluating the RF Exposure.
 In particular, each regulator has different requirements when it comes to the exemption from having to perform RF Exposure and SAR (Specific Absorption Rate) measurements, and the minimum separation distances between the module's antenna and the human body varies accordingly.
-The properties of the MGM240P modules allow for the minimum separation distances detailed below in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 61 for the SAR evaluation exemption in portable use cases (less than 20 cm from human body).
+The properties of the MGM240S modules allow for the minimum separation distances detailed in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 62 for the SAR evaluation exemption in portable use cases (less than 20 cm from human body).
 The module is approved for the Mobile use case (more than 20 cm) without any need for RF Exposure evaluation.